drush-ops/drush/docs/make.md

 - `patch`

   One or more patches to apply to this project.
-An array of URLs from which each patch should be retrieved.
+An array of patches, each specified as a URL or local path relative to the makefile.

         projects:
           calendar: